vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 The most common reasons are:

 1. The debit/credit card has expired.
+   Vipps notifies users in good time before a card expires, but users must update the card(s) themselves.
    Vipps verifies cards for _every_ payment (resulting in an extremely low fraud rate).
    **Please note:** Vennebetaling (P2P) uses bank accounts directly, not the card.
-   It's possible for a user to pay another person (using the bank account), but not be able to pay a merchant (since the card is expired).
+   It's therefore possible for a user to pay another person (using the bank account), but not be able to pay a merchant (since the card is expired).
 2. The debit/credit is no longer valid.
    This can happen when a user has received a new card, but the previous card's expiry date has not yet been reached.
+   See 1. above.
 3. Insufficient funds on the debit/credit card.
    There is not enough money in the debit card's bank account, or not enough credit left on the credit card.
 4. The debit/credit card has been rejected by the issuer.
    There are many possible reasons for this, and Vipps may not be allowed to give the details to the merchant.
+   See 1. above.
 5. Payment limit reached.
    There are some amount limits to prevent misuse and fraud.
    The user sometimes (not often) needs to authenticate with BankID in Vipps.